QuentinRa/blog.quentinra.dev/programming-languages/others/documents/rst/index.md

 #### Plots

-You can use [Graphviz](https://graphviz.org/).
-Ensure that the executable was added to the path, and that `dot.exe -c`/`dot -c` was called at least once.
+You can use [Graphviz](/tools-and-frameworks/projects/modeling/graphviz/index.md) diagrams:

 ```js!
 .. graphviz::